Can I Sue A Negligent Driver’s Insurance Company?

 Speak with a Florida Car Accident Attorney Today

 Before you bring any sort of personal injury claim, it is crucial to fully investigate what available insurance coverage, if any, that the defendants may have, as this will likely determine how much in damages you are likely to recover.
 An experienced personal injury lawyer can provide you with guidance and assistance in this area.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.